nosarthur/gita/README.md

 - `gita rename <repo-name> <new-name>`: rename a repo
 - `gita context`: show current context
 - `gita context none`: remove context
-- `gita context <group-name>`: set context to be `group-name`, all operations only apply to repos in this group
+- `gita context <group-name>`: set context to be `group-name`, all operations then only apply to repos in this group
 - `gita info`: display the used and unused information items
 - `gita -v`: display gita version